ClickHouse/ClickHouse/docs/en/operations/table_engines/graphitemergetree.md

 [SETTINGS name=value, ...]
 ```

-For a description of request parameters, see [request description](../../query_language/create.md).
+See a detailed description of the [CREATE TABLE](../../query_language/create.md#create-table-query) query.

 A table for the Graphite data should have the following columns for the following data: